 Dr. Luries teaches PHP2230, Epidemiology of Infectious Diseases, a graduate-level seminar, and PHP2220H, Methodological Issues in the Epidemiology, Treatment and Prevention of HIV in alternate spring semesters.

-Dr. Lurie has taught PHP2090, Scientific Writing for Public Health in the spring.
+Dr. Lurie previously taught PHP2090, Scientific Writing for Public Health in the spring.